helium/HIP/xx-restore-first-to-witness.md

 - Fiber connections will always have a faster delivery over other providers options.
-- 600 or so DIY gateways exist with the key stored on the filesystem, these hotspots will always be faster at delivering as they dont have to ask the ECC to sign the witness, they can just use the flat file key which is quicker.
+- 600 or so DIY gateways exist with the key stored on the filesystem, these hotspots will always be faster at delivering as they don't have to ask the ECC to sign the witness, they can just use the flat file key which is quicker.
 - differences in security methods mean some are slower than others to sign witnesses and send them off.